openUC2/openUC2.github.io/docs/Core/02_Automation/04_seeedmicroscope.md

 ### Step 1: Setting Up the Camera
 1. Connect the camera to a USB power source to create a Wi-Fi access point.
-2. On your smartphone, go to the Wi-Fi settings and connect to the access point named "Matchbox scope."
+2. On your smartphone, go to the Wi-Fi settings and connect to the access point named "Matchboxscope-****."
 3. Open your web browser and enter the camera's IP address.
 This will open a control interface for the camera.
 4. Adjust the camera's settings as needed and make sure to start the camera stream by clicking the "Start Stream" button.